dhis2/dhis2-docs-implementation/content/metadata_assessment/procedures.md

 Lack of coordination can often lead to duplicate versions of metadata being created.
 As an example, if there are two admins adding the same new aggregate form within a system without informing each other, then a number of duplicate pieces of metadata will likely end up within the system.

-In these scenarios, having a coordination mechanism outlined that informs those involved in configuring the DHIS2 system what is happening can save significant time and effort later on as cleaning these duplicates can be a time consuming process.
+In these scenarios, having a coordination mechanism outlined that informs those involved in configuring the DHIS 2 system what is happening can save significant time and effort later on as cleaning these duplicates can be a time consuming process.

 ## Incorrect assumptions when adding digital data packages